 Go to site More info | Go to site More info |

-That said, Revolut is authorised to operate in the UK as an electronic money institution and is required to safeguard its customers’ funds in ring-fenced accounts at licensed UK banks.
+Revolut, on the other hand, was granted authorisation to become a UK bank in 2024.
+However, it isn’t yet operating as a bank and therefore doesn’t offer FSCS protection.
+Instead, as Revolut is authorised to operate in the UK as an electronic money institution, it’s required to safeguard its customers’ funds in ring-fenced accounts at licensed UK banks.
 So your money will still be safe even if Revolut went bust.

 Neither provider has branches, but you can pay in cash deposits with Tide at Post Office counters or PayPoint locations (fees apply).